Kim E Moore

 • 5K through Marathon Runner/Boston qualifier January 2008, mountain bike trail riding, Astronomy.

-• Volunteer: Local environmental; College math/sciences volunteer tutor.
+• Volunteer: Local environmental and public safety; College business, math and sciences volunteer tutor.

 • Siberian Husky enthusiast (admire their incredible determination, endurance, teamwork, creativity, and outlook).